gebn/Brush/README.md

 }
 ```

 `Account`'s `getPastes()` method returns an array of `Paste` objects, representing pastes submitted by that account.
-It takes an optional second argument: the maximum number of pastes to retrieve.
-This defaults to 50.
+It takes an optional second argument, the maximum number of pastes to retrieve, which defaults to 50.

-### Delete a paste
+#### Delete a paste

-Once you have a paste object, simply call `delete()` on it (providing a `Developer` instance) to delete it:
+Pastes retrieved in the above way can be removed by calling `delete()` on them:

 ``` php
 require 'Brush.php';